youmikoh/asu-mcs/cse579/5_reasoning_about_actions.md

 ## Intro to Reasoning about Actions

-> OBJECTIVE: xplain the idea of reasoning about actions
+> OBJECTIVE: explain the idea of reasoning about actions

 ### What is Reasoning about Actions?